hapax/hapax.github.io/assets/simple-physics.md

 How many calculus courses does it take to change a light bulb?
 The answer is none, of course.
-And how many does it take to work out the period of a pendulum, why clouds float, or the number of fish in the sea?
+And how many does it take to work out why clouds float, the number of fish in the sea, the heart rate of a whale, or follow Einstein's proof of the existence of atoms?
 Surprisingly, the answer is still none!
-As we'll see below, high school math and some simple physics hacks are sufficient to solve these problems *quantitatively*.
+As we'll see below, high school math and some simple physics hacks are sufficient to answer these questions *quantitatively*.
 The goal of this post is to explain these hacks and convince you of their awesome power.

-I'm a string theorist, so by necessity a user (and abuser!) of advanced mathematics.
+I study quantum gravity, so by necessity I am a user (and abuser!) of advanced mathematics.
 But preparing for a
-[comprehensive exam](https://www.phas.ubc.ca/graduate-program-comprehensive-exam-guidelines-phd-students) and running a [high school physics circle](https://outreach.phas.ubc.ca/events/metro-vancouver-physics-circle/) convinced me that *you can do more with less*.
+[comprehensive exam](https://www.phas.ubc.ca/graduate-program-comprehensive-exam-guidelines-phd-students) and running a [high school physics circle](https://outreach.phas.ubc.ca/events/metro-vancouver-physics-circle/) opened my eyes to the fact that *you can do more with less*.
 Without calculus or any deep physical lore, you can still discover
 [black hole entropy](https://en.wikipedia.org/wiki/Black_hole_thermodynamics#Overview),